-A long queue in front of your store is a sign of a popular business, but it’s best to avoid it, right?
-You can conveniently set different time slots in your dashboard and key in the maximum number of orders you can fulfil in each slot.
+A long queue in front of your store is a sign of a popular business, but it's best to avoid it, right?
+Instead, you can conveniently set different time slots in your dashboard and key in the maximum number of orders you can fulfill in each slot.
 This will streamline your workflow and enhance customer satisfaction – and avoid delays.

 Stoofvleessaus is trending in your friterie?
 With our automated supply chain management, you can accurately predict future orders and maintain adequate supplies.
-Reduce waste through the smart inventory of perishable items and other inputs.
+In addition, reduce waste through the smart inventory of perishable items and other inputs.

 Oh boy, did you run out of sauce andalouse?
 No worries, you can rule out any chance of unfulfilled orders because our intuitive technology puts up instant "Not Available" tags on items out of stock.